 And if you like this post, share it on your favorite social media platforms.

 More SQL Query Optimization from Previous Articles

-If you need more examples, here are some useful posts related to the SQL query optimization techniques.
+If you need more examples, here are some useful posts related to query optimization techniques in SQL Server.

 - Are subqueries bad for performance?
 Check out The Easy Guide on How to Use Subqueries in SQL Server.